-[See Credit by Examination for Advancement/Acceleration - If a Student Has Not Taken the Course/Subject and Course Credit (Secondary Grade Levels Only)]
+[See Credit by Examination for Advancement/Acceleration - If a Student Has Not Taken the Course/Subject and Error!
+Reference source not found.]

 A Student Who Is Homeless

 A parent is encouraged to inform the district if their child is experiencing homelessness.
 District staff can share resources that may be able to assist families.